Shows in Phuket

 This is a highly professional and polished operation.
 More than just a show - it is a small entertainment park covering 140 acres in Kamala.
 They hold the show in a state of the art theatre seating up to 3000 people.
 It is a mixture of traditional Thai entertainments and modern effects.
 It includes Thai dancing, shadow puppets, battle scenes, acrobatics, magic show, elephants, tigers and more.
 The only real complaint about the show is that at 1 hour and 15 minutes it is over too quickly.

 Fantasea is open daily except Thursday.
 The park opens at 17:30, buffet starts at 18:00 and the show starts at 21:00.
-You can buy tickets from tour shops and they will include transport from your hotel to the show.
+You can buy tickets from our tour partners at Easy Day Thailand and they will arrange transport from your hotel to the show.
 Alternatively, you can make your own way and buy tickets at the gate.
 The park is on the main road at the north end of Kamala - you cannot miss it.

 Simon Cabaret